Fidaeic/pca_tools/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details
+This project is licensed under the MIT License - see the `LICENSE` file for details.